jnycz/benjewellexpeditions/src/pages/index.md

         analyzing insect life, and tirelessly putting us on wonderful trout.
         His enthusiasm for our sport is infectious.
 Ben is the best.
       author: "- PJP"
-    - text: I have been guided by Ben on numerous days, under differing conditions for more than 10 years.
-Above everything but his family, Ben is passionate about fly fishing!
-He loves teaching novices and more experienced anglers.
-He is enthusiastic, and makes the day on the water a memorable, fun experience.
-You can't go wrong utilizing his talents.
-      author: "- Warren K."
     - text: Ben Jewel is the most passionate angler I’ve ever met.
 I’ve fished with guides all over the world but I always come back to Ben.
 His energy is contagious and his knowledge of fish and insect patterns are